-Together we're engaging girls and young women so they reach their full potential
+Together we're encouraging girls and young women to reach their full potential.

-Our Girls' Attitudes Survey found that only 3% of girls aged seven to ten would consider a career in engineering.
+Our Girls' Attitudes Survey found that girls feel there are too few women role models in STEM, not enough women teaching these subjects and too few women scientists shown on TV.
+More than a quarter (27%) of girls aged 11 to 21 believe teachers and career advisors often encourage girls to do different subjects to boys.
 Rolls-Royce and Girlguiding share a commitment to challenging stereotypes around science, technology, engineering and maths, and seek to inspire a new generation of young women into these industries.

 How we work together

 Together Girlguiding and Rolls-Royce are inspiring girls to discover science and technology through fun activities.
 Rolls-Royce co-sponsors the Innovate skills builder and has co-developed the activities to encourage girls to discover more about STEM.